JuluruAkhil/JuluruAkhil/README.md

 # Hi there, I'm Akhil Juluru 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a strong interest in web development, data science, and machine learning.
-Below you can find some of the projects I have worked on and my contributions to the open-source community.
+I'm a passionate developer with a strong interest in web development

 ## 🛠️ Technologies & Tools